Picfard History, Family Crest & Coats of Arms

 Early History of the Picfard family

-Another 127 words (9 lines of text) are included under the topic Early Picfard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Picfard research.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Picfard History in all our PDF Extended History products and printed products wherever possible.

 Picfard Spelling Variations